Overnight Cape Point Hike

 Day 2

 From twelve thousand years ago until quite recently people have trod these shores in search of food.
 On the second day the trail hugs Mongoose Bay along some of those rich forager routes of old.
-Look out for middens and shipwrecks.
 There is often wildlife; the following photos are a sample of one morning's encounters:

 ostrich and her young at Cape Point